 The original IDP has been developed through an exhaustive process of engagement with various stakeholders and this review process only consulted the Ward Committee, Councillors and Management to identify community needs.
 The resultant outcomes informed the design and implementation of municipal-wide projects and programmes, as well as the delivery of services, maintenance of infrastructure and responsibilities to stimulate growth and development.
-In this regard, the 2020/21 municipal budget includes mainly projects regarding maintenance and provision of infrastructure.
+In this regard, the 2021/22 municipal budget includes mainly projects regarding maintenance and provision of infrastructure.
+A list of Grant Funded Capital projects is also included in this summary.